backbohne/docx-xslt/README.md

 *docx-xslt* is a Python library for adding XSL transformation for Microsoft Word .docx files.

-docx-xslt tries to find meta text which has been formated with a specific character template called `XSL`.
+The module uses Word "meta text" which has been formated with a specific character template called `XSL`, add XSL code and applies XSL transformation with the XML context.

 The meta text has the following syntax:

 * meta text:		XSL-COMMANDS